The Patagonia Nano Puff range has been available for a long time (over a decade, in fact!)

-Patagonia have designed the Nano Puff and the Micro Puff to be mid-layer premium jackets that are highly breathable and very effective at keeping you dry no matter what you are doing.
+Patagonia has designed the Nano Puff and the Micro Puff to be mid-layer premium jackets that are highly breathable and very effective at keeping you dry no matter what you are doing.

-Neither will be suitable for extremely cold conditions but they do an awesome job at keeping you warm, dry, and comfortable during wet weather conditions.
+Neither will be suitable for extremely cold conditions, but they do an awesome job of keeping you warm, dry, and comfortable during wet weather conditions.

 The Nano Puff Collection

-The Patagonia Nano Puff Jacket is wind-resistant and water-resistant meaning it can keep you warm in less than ideal weather conditions.
+The Patagonia Nano Puff Jacket is wind-resistant and water-resistant, which can keep you warm in less-than-ideal weather conditions.

 It is lightweight and can be packed down into a very compact bundle that doesn't take up much room in your kit bag.